 I’m not going to sugar coat this, the holiday season is a stressful and overwhelming time of the year.
 With big meals, family gatherings, parties, and shopping it is hard to not be stressed out all day every day.
-Now you are adding hosting Thanksgiving to your list.
+Here are some Thanksgiving traditions stress buster tips.

 Thanksgiving is a significant celebration that is rightly celebrated in almost every American home.
 It is easy to see why families would like to get together at least once a year to break bread, enjoy a shared feast, and to be thankful for the gift of life and family.
 Be sure to learn how to manage time at Thanksgiving too.